-Tycho developed this series by digitally combining his paintings with his photographs, creating images that are highly original both in terms of concept and technique.
-Artworks of this nature are sometimes referred to as digital composites or hybrids.
+Tycho developed this series by digitally combining painting with photography, creating images that are highly original both in terms of concept and technique.
+Artworks of this nature are sometimes referred to as digital composites, collages, or hybrids.

 The surface is very durable, scratch resistant, and can be cleaned with a soft damp cloth.
 If the artwork is kept out of direct sunlight, it will retain its vibrant colours for over 100 years, far surpassing the vast majority of photographic printing techniques.